Lolisolera/nology-assignments/keyverse-project/README.md

 - **Keyboard Input**: Use your keyboard to press the corresponding keys mapped to the piano.

 ### Keyboard Mapping
-- The keys are mapped to the musical notes in an intuitive layout.
+- The keys are mapped to the musical notes in an intuitive layout (A, S, D, F, G, H, J, K).
 Explore the app to see the exact mappings!

 ## Technologies Used
 - **TypeScript**: For writing clean and type-safe code.